Update: APPLICATIONS NOW OPEN

 The Foundation (FD) and Bachelor of Arts (BA) (Hons) Degree programmes are designed to develop dancers using highly tuned dance training by a wide, experienced and varied faculty, all prominent in their specialism.
 Arguably the equal emphasis upon training in these two genres is unique within the UK, and the curriculum is enriched by inputs from guest artists and choreographers from the profession.

-Modules on the degree programme include: daily ballet classes, daily pointe work, Pas de deux, coaching, learning performance and classical ballet repertoire.
+Modules on the degree programme include: daily ballet classes, daily pointe work, classical partnering work, coaching, learning performance and classical ballet repertoire.
 Daily contemporary classes range from teaching of foundational techniques such as those pioneered by Martha Graham and Merce Cunningham, through release-based styles and newer techniques such as Gaga.
 Students also study improvisation on a weekly basis.

 Other modules also include Critical Studies which gives students the skills they need to become thinking dancers and choreographers.
 In addition there are weekly workshops on choreography and improvisation.